JTSDK/jtsdk64-tools/docs/setup/msys2setup.md

 - Close and Re-Open MSYS2 from `JTSDK64-Tools Environment`
 - Build Hamlib Static assemblies via menu option (5)

-!!! caution
-    With MSYS2, **`Do Not`** use the `RED - X` to close the terminal.
-Get in a habit of typing **`exit`** from within the terminal itself to properly close the session as not doing so can cause stranded threads and other anamolies in the environment.

 ## Open JTSDK64-Tools